Sikate tamaa//Said Ahmed Mohamed

 With carmine lips and pronounced red rough-ed cheeks,

-reclining like a queen atop soft high stacked pillows as she speaks.
+reclining like a queen atop soft high stacked pillows as she

 Closing in, a crush of strong young dark men on all sides